Psi Chi: Executive directors

 Ruth Hubbard Cousins (born May 21, 1920) was one of the society's most famous executive directors, serving for more than 33 years (December 1958 – October 1991).
+Under her leadership, Psi Chi became an official affiliate of the American Psychological Association in 1958, as well as a member of the Association of College Honor Societies in 1965.
 She died on January 11, 2007.

 After Cousins retired as executive director, Kay Wilson (born September 21, 1939) took over as executive officer (the title changed, but her position still functioned as executive director) from October 1991 until her death in June 2003, of cancer.

 When Kay Wilson died in 2003, the national council reviewed the position of executive officer and decided to split the position's function into two positions: "rector" (a new position with broader outreach and strategic planning functions) and "executive officer" (the position with office management functions that had been in place since the beginning).
 A search began in 2003, and Virginia Andreoli Mathie, who had been a professor of psychology at James Madison University (Virginia), was hired as the first executive director in the newly created position.
 She began on July 1, 2004, and served until June 30, 2008.
 Dr. Mathie was responsible for coordinating with other psychological organizations, long-term strategic planning, and assisting universities applying for a Psi Chi chapter.

 Beginning July 1, 2008, Martha S. Zlokovich, from Southeast Missouri State University and a former Psi Chi national president, began serving as Psi Chi's second executive director.
+Dr. Zlokovich served for 15 years until her retirement.

+Psi Chi's third executive director, Dr. Marianne Fallon, began on August 1, 2023.

 Paula Miller, who was the organization's previous membership and awards director (1997–2003), was hired as the executive officer in 2003, and served in that position managing the Psi Chi Headquarters in Chattanooga, TN until 2007.
 In March 2007, Lisa Mantooth, formerly of the Cleveland, Tennessee, Red Cross Chapter, began as executive officer and served through November 2009.

 In 2010, Michele Rumpf continued in the executive officer role but the title changed to Chief Operating Officer.
 She served until 2015.
 Martha S. Zlokovich, PhD, was named interim chief operating officer in the fall of 2015.